suBOTai3/infinity-and-beyond/definitions/readme.md

 It may be a subset of a smaller infinity a manageble chunk of information based on the capabilities of the observer.
 More capable observers will be able to subset greater subsets of infinity.

+Observation has its own page [here](definitions\observation)

 ## Sets and subsets

 ### Sets
-A set is a collection of finite or non-finite elements.
+A set is a bounded (there is a starting or ending point) collection of finite or infinite (uncountable) elements.
+It is a logical grouping of elements bounded together by a boundary (some conditions determine the beginning or possible end).

 ### Subsets
-Subsets are collections of elements
+Subsets are bounded collections (there is a starting point or boundary) of elements which are based on some condition, and are part of a larger set.

 ### Subsetting - verb

 Subsetting is used to retrieve specific observable parts (or observably subsets) of a larger set for a particular purpose.

+## Unbounded context
+A unbounded context is not a set.
+It has no boundary.
+The boundary cannot be defined and observed.